Source code for testplan.common.utils.convert

 RecursiveListTuple = List[Union[Tuple, Tuple["RecursiveListTuple"]]]

-[docs]def make_tuple( value: object, convert_none: bool = False, ) -> Union[Tuple, object]: """ Converts a value into a tuple. :param value: value to make the tuple out of :param convert_none: whether to convert None :return: the value or the value converted to a tuple """ if isinstance(value, list): return tuple(value) if not isinstance(value, tuple) and (convert_none or value is not None): return (value,) return value
+[docs] def make_tuple( value: object, convert_none: bool = False, ) -> Union[Tuple, object]: """ Converts a value into a tuple. :param value: value to make the tuple out of :param convert_none: whether to convert None :return: the value or the value converted to a tuple """ if isinstance(value, list): return tuple(value) if not isinstance(value, tuple) and (convert_none or value is not None): return (value,) return value

-[docs]def sort_and_group(iterable: Iterable, key: Callable) -> List[Tuple]: """ Sorts an iterable and groups the items by the given key function. :param iterable: iterable of items :param key: key function to sort by :return: groups of items sorted by key """ groups = [ (k, list(g)) for k, g in itertools.groupby(sorted(iterable, key=key), key=key) ] return groups
+[docs] def sort_and_group(iterable: Iterable, key: Callable) -> List[Tuple]: """ Sorts an iterable and groups the items by the given key function. :param iterable: iterable of items :param key: key function to sort by :return: groups of items sorted by key """ groups = [ (k, list(g)) for k, g in itertools.groupby(sorted(iterable, key=key), key=key) ] return groups

-[docs]def nested_groups( iterable: Iterable, key_funcs: Sequence[Callable], ) -> RecursiveListTuple: """ Creates nested groups from the given ``iterable`` using ``key_funcs`` :param iterable: iterable of items :param key_funcs: key functions to sort by, applied in a waterfall :return: recursively nested groups of items sorted by key functions """ first, rest = key_funcs[0], key_funcs[1:] grouping = sort_and_group(iterable, first) if rest: return [(key, nested_groups(group, rest)) for key, group in grouping] else: return grouping
+[docs] def nested_groups( iterable: Iterable, key_funcs: Sequence[Callable], ) -> RecursiveListTuple: """ Creates nested groups from the given ``iterable`` using ``key_funcs`` :param iterable: iterable of items :param key_funcs: key functions to sort by, applied in a waterfall :return: recursively nested groups of items sorted by key functions """ first, rest = key_funcs[0], key_funcs[1:] grouping = sort_and_group(iterable, first) if rest: return [(key, nested_groups(group, rest)) for key, group in grouping] else: return grouping

 # Below function was designed to be used when defining types in the # configuration schema.
 For example make_iterables([str, ContextVale]) # will return [[str], (str,), [ContextValue], (ContextValue,)].

-[docs]def make_iterables(values: Iterable) -> List[Union[List, Tuple]]: """ Create a list of lists and tuples for each of the values. :param values: an iterable of values :return: list containing one list and tuple for each value """ iterables = [] for value in values: iterables.append([value]) iterables.append((value,)) return iterables
+[docs] def make_iterables(values: Iterable) -> List[Union[List, Tuple]]: """ Create a list of lists and tuples for each of the values. :param values: an iterable of values :return: list containing one list and tuple for each value """ iterables = [] for value in values: iterables.append([value]) iterables.append((value,)) return iterables

-[docs]def expand_values( rows: List[Tuple], level: int = 0, ignore_key: bool = False, key_path: List = None, match: str = "", ): """ Recursively expands and yields all rows of items to display. :param rows: comparison results :param level: recursive parameter for level of nesting :param ignore_key: recursive parameter for ignoring a key :param key_path: recursive parameter to build the sequence of keys :param match: recursive parameter for inheriting match result :return: rows used in building comparison result table """ if key_path is None: key_path = [] for row in rows: # While comparing dict value (list type), dict key is ignored, thus # a special object `Absent` is used as key, which means no key here. key = row[0] if ignore_key is False else Absent if key is not Absent: # `None` or empty string can also be used as key key_path.append(key) match = row[1] if len(row) == 3 else match val = row[2] if len(row) == 3 else row[1] if isinstance(val, tuple): if val[0] == 0: # value yield (tuple(key_path), level, key, match, (val[1], val[2])) elif val[0] in (1, 2, 3): # container yield (tuple(key_path), level, key, match, "") yield from expand_values( val[1], level=level + 1, ignore_key=True if val[0] == 1 else False, key_path=key_path, match=match, ) elif isinstance(val, list): yield (tuple(key_path), level, key, match, "") yield from expand_values( val, level=level, key_path=key_path, match=match ) if key is not Absent: key_path.pop()
+[docs] def expand_match_res( rows: List[Tuple], level: int = 0, ignore_key: bool = False, key_path: List = None, ): """ Recursively expands and yields all rows of items to display. :param rows: comparison results :param level: recursive parameter for level of nesting :param ignore_key: recursive parameter for ignoring a key :param key_path: recursive parameter to build the sequence of keys :return: rows used in building comparison result table """ if key_path is None: key_path = [] for row in rows: # While comparing dict value (list type), dict key is ignored, thus # a special object `Absent` is used as key, which means no key here. key = row[0] if ignore_key is False else Absent if key is not Absent: # `None` or empty string can also be used as key key_path.append(key) match = row[1] val = row[2] # val should be a tuple if val[0] == 0: # value yield (tuple(key_path), level, key, match, (val[1], val[2])) elif is_match_res(val[0]): # ``_rec_compare``d container yield (tuple(key_path), level, key, match, "") yield from expand_match_res( val[1], level=level + 1, ignore_key=True if val[0] == 11 else False, key_path=key_path, ) elif val[0] in (1, 2): # ``fmt``ed container yield (tuple(key_path), level, key, match, "") yield from expand_fmt_res( val[1], level=level + 1, ignore_key=True if val[0] == 1 else False, key_path=key_path, match=match, ) else: raise ValueError(f"unknown type {val[0]}") if key is not Absent: key_path.pop()

-[docs]def flatten_formatted_object(formatted_obj): """ Flatten the formatted object which is the result of function ``testplan.common.utils.reporting.fmt``. :param formatted_obj: The formatted object :return: List representation of flattened object :rtype: ``list`` """ def flatten(obj, level=0, ignore_key=True): if ignore_key: key = "" else: key, obj = obj[0], obj[1] if isinstance(obj, tuple): if obj[0] == 0: yield (level, key, (obj[1], obj[2])) elif obj[0] in (1, 2): yield (level, key, "") for row in obj[1]: yield from flatten( row, level=level + 1, ignore_key=(obj[0] == 1) ) else: raise ValueError("Invalid data found in formatted object") else: raise ValueError("Invalid data found in formatted object") if formatted_obj[0] == 0: return list(flatten(formatted_obj)) else: result_table = [] for level, key, val in flatten(formatted_obj, level=-1): result_table.append([level, key, val]) if formatted_obj[0] == 2: for idx in range(1, len(result_table)): if not result_table[idx][1]: # no key result_table[idx][0] -= 1 while True: level_decreased = False prev_level = 0 for idx in range(1, len(result_table)): level = result_table[idx][0] if level > prev_level + 1: for inner_idx in range(idx, len(result_table)): if result_table[inner_idx][0] > prev_level: level_decreased = True result_table[inner_idx][0] -= 1 else: break prev_level = level if level_decreased is False: break return result_table[1:]
+[docs] def flatten_formatted_object(formatted_obj): """ Flatten the formatted object which is the result of function ``testplan.common.utils.reporting.fmt``. :param formatted_obj: The formatted object :return: List representation of flattened object :rtype: ``list`` """ def flatten(obj, level=0, ignore_key=True): if ignore_key: key = "" else: key, obj = obj[0], obj[1] if isinstance(obj, tuple): if obj[0] == 0: yield (level, key, (obj[1], obj[2])) elif obj[0] in (1, 2): yield (level, key, "") for row in obj[1]: yield from flatten( row, level=level + 1, ignore_key=(obj[0] == 1) ) else: raise ValueError("Invalid data found in formatted object") else: raise ValueError("Invalid data found in formatted object") if formatted_obj[0] == 0: return list(flatten(formatted_obj)) else: result_table = [] for level, key, val in flatten(formatted_obj, level=-1): result_table.append([level, key, val]) if formatted_obj[0] == 2: for idx in range(1, len(result_table)): if not result_table[idx][1]: # no key result_table[idx][0] -= 1 while True: level_decreased = False prev_level = 0 for idx in range(1, len(result_table)): level = result_table[idx][0] if level > prev_level + 1: for inner_idx in range(idx, len(result_table)): if result_table[inner_idx][0] > prev_level: level_decreased = True result_table[inner_idx][0] -= 1 else: break prev_level = level if level_decreased is False: break return result_table[1:]

-[docs]def flatten_dict_comparison(comparison: List[Tuple]) -> List[List]: """ Flatten the comparison object from dictionary match into a tabular format. :param comparison: list of comparison results :return: result table to be used in display """ result_table = [] # level, key, left, right, result left = list(expand_values(extract_values(comparison, 2))) right = list(expand_values(extract_values(comparison, 3))) while left or right: lpart, rpart = None, None if left and right: # NOTE: if the left keypath is longer we entered a nested structure # on one side only # if the key is Absent only on left side, then we just insert an # empty row for visual separation if ( len(left[0][0]) > len(right[0][0]) or left[0][2] is Absent and left[0][2] != right[0][2] ): lpart = left.pop(0) # NOTE: same as above but from right-hand side perspective elif ( len(left[0][0]) < len(right[0][0]) or right[0][2] is Absent and left[0][2] != right[0][2] ): rpart = right.pop(0) else: lpart, rpart = left.pop(0), right.pop(0) # NOTE: if any of the sides is exhausted we proceed with the other elif left: lpart = left.pop(0) elif right: rpart = right.pop(0) level = lpart[1] if lpart else rpart[1] key = lpart[2] if lpart else rpart[2] if key is Absent: level -= 1 # key = '(group)' status = full_status(lpart[3] if lpart else rpart[3]) lval = lpart[4] if lpart else None rval = rpart[4] if rpart else None result_table.append( [level, "" if key is Absent else key, status, lval, rval] ) while True: level_decreased = False prev_level = 0 for idx in range(len(result_table)): level = result_table[idx][0] if level > prev_level + 1: for inner_idx in range(idx, len(result_table)): if result_table[inner_idx][0] > prev_level: level_decreased = True result_table[inner_idx][0] -= 1 else: break prev_level = level if level_decreased is False: break return result_table
+[docs] def flatten_dict_comparison(comparison: List[Tuple]) -> List[List]: """ Flatten the comparison object from dictionary match into a tabular format. :param comparison: list of comparison results :return: result table to be used in display """ result_table = [] # level, key, result, left, right left = list( expand_match_res(map(lambda x: (x[0], x[1], x[2]), comparison)) ) right = list( expand_match_res(map(lambda x: (x[0], x[1], x[3]), comparison)) ) while left or right: lpart, rpart = None, None if left and right: # NOTE: if the left keypath is longer we entered a nested structure # on one side only # if the key is Absent only on left side, then we just insert an # empty row for visual separation if ( len(left[0][0]) > len(right[0][0]) or left[0][2] is Absent and left[0][2] != right[0][2] ): lpart = left.pop(0) # NOTE: same as above but from right-hand side perspective elif ( len(left[0][0]) < len(right[0][0]) or right[0][2] is Absent and left[0][2] != right[0][2] ): rpart = right.pop(0) else: lpart, rpart = left.pop(0), right.pop(0) # NOTE: if any of the sides is exhausted we proceed with the other elif left: lpart = left.pop(0) elif right: rpart = right.pop(0) level = lpart[1] if lpart else rpart[1] key = lpart[2] if lpart else rpart[2] if key is Absent: level -= 1 # key = '(group)' status = lpart[3] if lpart else rpart[3] lval = lpart[4] if lpart else None rval = rpart[4] if rpart else None result_table.append( [level, "" if key is Absent else key, status, lval, rval] ) while True: level_decreased = False prev_level = 0 for idx in range(len(result_table)): level = result_table[idx][0] if level > prev_level + 1: for inner_idx in range(idx, len(result_table)): if result_table[inner_idx][0] > prev_level: level_decreased = True result_table[inner_idx][0] -= 1 else: break prev_level = level if level_decreased is False: break return result_table